agtabesh/simple-adonis-cache/README.md

 <a name="release-history"></a>

 - 0.1.0 - First draft.
-- 0.2.0 - Initial release and basic functionality and supports for memory storage.
+- 0.3.0 - Initial release and basic functionality and supports for memory storage.
+- 0.4.0 - Add support for Redis driver

 ## Contributing
 <a name="contributing"></a>